makman568/algofun/pq/hybridconsensus.md

 A PQ upgrade for Algorand must maintain BA★ safety, preserve liveness, avoid changes to blocks or ledger state, reuse existing participation keys, support catchup without storing historic votes, and impose minimal overhead.
-Sticky Envelopes satisfy all constraints with no modifications to consensus rules.
+Falcon Envelopes satisfy all constraints with no modifications to consensus rules.

 ## 4.1 Safety Preservation